sanity-io/hierarchical-document-list/README.md

     parent,

-    // "Expand" the reference to the node node->{
+    // "Expand" the reference to the node value {
+      reference->{
         // Get whatever property you need from your documents title,
         slug,
+      }
     }
   }
 }